 Incidents are recorded by the members of the Student Support Team and monitored by the Deputy Head.
-Any incidents with a racist, sexist or homophobic element will be specifically identified.
+Any incidents with a prejudicial element, as identified in our Equality Policy, will be specifically identified.

 Support for those affected by bullying is co-ordinated by the Deputy Head and the Student Support Team.